 - Formative Evaluation is a type of program evaluation that usually occurs up front and provides information that is used during the development of an intervention [or when selecting strategies for delivering education].
-Formative evaluation results are used to shape the features of the intervention itself prior to implementation. - Process Evaluation is a type of program evaluation that systematically describes how an intervention looks in operation or actual practice.
+Formative evaluation results are used to shape the features of the intervention itself prior to implementation.
+Examples include identifying healthy eating topics your participants are interested in learning about, identify the best days/time to offer lessons, or identify priority areas to focus on for PSE. - Process Evaluation systematically describes how an intervention looks in operation or actual practice.
 It includes a description of the context in which the program was conducted (e.g., participants, setting, materials, activities, duration, etc.).
-It also determines if an intervention was implemented with fidelity (i.e., if an evidence-based intervention was delivered as designed and likely to yield the expected outcomes). - Outcome Evaluation is a type of program evaluation that addresses the question of whether anticipated group changes or differences occur in conjunction with an intervention.
-For example, measuring shifts in a target group's nutrition knowledge before and after an intervention.
+It also determines if an intervention was implemented with fidelity (i.e., if an evidence-based intervention was delivered as designed and likely to yield the expected outcomes).
+Process evaluation can provide information that is crucial when making decisions about interventions or delivery methods.
+Areas assessed could include program value and enjoyment, appropriateness of topics or recipes, intent to change behaviors, or level of participant engagement. - Outcome Evaluation addresses the question of whether anticipated group changes or differences occur in conjunction with an intervention.
+For example, using a standardized survey can demonstrate changes in participant intake of fruits and vegetables or increases in physical activity.
 Such evaluation indicates the degree to which the intended outcomes occur among the target population.
-It does not, however, provide definitive evidence that the observed outcomes are due to the intervention. - Impact Evaluation is a type of program evaluation that allows one to conclude authoritatively whether the observed outcomes are a result of the intervention.
+It does not, however, provide definitive evidence that the observed outcomes are due to the intervention. - Impact Evaluation allows one to conclude authoritatively whether the observed outcomes are a result of the intervention.
 To draw cause and effect conclusions, impact evaluations incorporate research methods that eliminate alternative explanations.
 This requires comparing those who receive the intervention (e.g., persons, classrooms, communities) to those who either receive no treatment or an alternative intervention.